-Diversity, Inclusion and Belonging.
-We believe that having a diverse workforce and an inclusive workplace better positions us to respond to the unique needs of our customers.
-We strengthened our efforts by hiring a new Head of Diversity, a new Head of Talent Management, and formed six Employee Resource Groups (ERGs) that have grown to a membership of over 800 employees as of December 31, 2020.
+Inclusion and Diversity.
+We believe we will accomplish our goals by having a diverse team that reflects the diversity of our customers and who can connect with the unique experiences and backgrounds of our customers.
+Our six Employee Resource Groups (ERGs) have grown to a membership of over 1,200 employees as of December 31, 2021.
 These ERGs promote connection and communication among our employees, assist in the development and facilitation of programming that supports personal and professional development while also supporting the company's objectives.
 Annually, as part of our larger impact report on environment, sustainability and governance, we share details on our strategies, focus areas, outcomes achieved and workforce demographics.

 Human Capital.
-As of December 31, 2020, we had approximately 8,500 full-time employees, inclusive of our active direct-to-home salesforce.
-Our front-line sales and installation teams are 86% of our total workforce.
+As of December 31, 2021, we had approximately 11,383 full-time employees, inclusive of our active direct-to-home salesforce.
+Our front-line sales and installation teams are 84% of our total workforce.
 We also engage independent contractors and consultants.
 None of our employees are covered by collective bargaining agreements.
 We have not experienced any work stoppages.